cdent/gabbi/docs/source/index.rst

 for both humans (as tools for learning, improving and developing APIs) and automated CI systems.

+Significant flexibility and power is available in the :doc:`format` to make it relatively straightforward to test existing complex APIs.
-Extended functionality, such as the use of `JSONPath`_ to query response bodies and reuse the prior response data in the current request, exists to make it easier to test relatively complex JSON-driven APIs, even those bold enough to lay claim to being fully RESTful with HATEOAS.
+This extended functionality includes the use of `JSONPath`_ to query response bodies and templating of test data to allow access to the prior HTTP response in the current request.
+For APIs which do not use JSON additional :doc:`handlers` can be created.

-This functionality should not be taken as license to write gloriously complex test files.
+Care should be taken when using this functionality when you are creating a new API.
 If your API is so complex that it needs complex test files then you may wish to take that as a sign that your API itself too complex.
+One goal of gabbi is to encourage transparent and comprehensible APIs.

+Though gabbi is written in Python and under the covers uses ``unittest`` data structures and processes, there is no requirement that the :doc:`host` be a Python-based service.
+Anything talking HTTP can be tested.
+A :doc:`runner` makes it possible to simply create YAML files and point them at a running server.

 .. _JSONPath: http://goessner.net/articles/JsonPath/